akdarrah/onepost-gem/README.md

-authorized_page.authorized | Created automatically when a new AuthorizedPage is "touched" (after a user signs in to the provider to allow access) events.test | Created manually by the API user to test Webhook endpoints are configured correctly post.published | Created automatically when a Post has successfully posted to all AuthorizedPages (i.e. All SocialPosts have a state of "sent") social_post.updated | Created automatically for each SocialPost after a Post has been published.
+authorized_page.authorized | Created automatically when a new AuthorizedPage is "touched" (after a user signs in to the provider to allow access) events.test | Created manually by the API user to test Webhook endpoints are configured correctly post.published | Created automatically when a Post has successfully posted to all AuthorizedPages (i.e. All SocialPosts have a state of "sent") social_post.retrying | Created automatically if the SocialPost fails to publish for any reason.
+Onepost will continue to attempt to publish the SocialPost after a failure.
+Listen for the `post.published` or `social_post.updated` events to indicate an eventual success. social_post.updated | Created automatically for each SocialPost after a Post has been published.
 Listen for this event if you want to track performance (such as number of likes, retweets, etc).

 ### Reference